AthenZ/terraform-provider-athenz/docs/resources/group_meta.md

 - `audit_ref` (String, Default = "done by terraform provider")  string containing audit specification or ticket number.
 - `delete_protection` (Bool) If true, ask for delete confirmation in audit and review enabled groups
 - `max_members` (Number) maximum number of members allowed in the group
+- `notify_details` (String) Set of instructions included in notifications for review and audit enabled groups
 - `notify_roles` (String) comma seperated list of roles whose members should be notified for member review/approval
 - `principal_domain_filter` (String) comma seperated list of domains to enforce principal membership
 - `resource_state` (Number) Bitmask of resource state flags controlling group behavior when creating or destroying the resource.
 0x01: create the group if not already present, 0x02: always delete the group when destroying the resource.
 Default value is -1 indicating to inherit the value defined at the provider configuration level.